| English | français | deutsch | italiano | norsk | português | español | Dutch | Japanese | Russian | Chinese | Korean | Swedish | Arabic |

 Penny. |

-There are an estimated 1.3 million homeless kids living on the streets in the USA.
+9th September 2001 *** homeless children in the USA ![]() There are an estimated 1.3 million homeless kids living on the streets in the USA.
 Many have had no choice but to run away, to escape untenable home environments - and find themselves trapped on the streets with seemingly no way back to a normal way of life.
 Stand Up For Kids is making a real difference.
 We are all volunteers and have built the largest nonprofit organization in the US that works on the streets with homeless and street kids.
 Did you know that in some states it is illegal even to feed homeless and street kids?
 Many of these are kids that *can't* go home ..... so what alternatives are left for them?
 13 kids on the street die EVERY DAY.
 We would appreciate any help anyone can offer.
 If you'd like to help make a difference - with a donation, or fundraising, or a little of your time, or maybe providing a few of the practical items we need to help these kids, please e-mail me on RickK@standupforkids.org.
 Thank you.
 Best Regards, Rick Koca - Founder and CEO - StandUp For Kids. [background - STANDUP FOR KIDS was founded in 1990 by retired U.S. Navy officer Richard L. Koca.
 In 1987 he had seen a CBS broadcast, 48 Hours, about street kids in San Diego, California.
 Rick was so disturbed by this report that when the Navy sent him to San Diego the following year, he immediately became involved in walking the streets to identify homeless teens and get them into shelters.]
 Footnote: see also Appeals USA |

 17th August 2001 *** Volunteers needed Cross-Cultural Solutions is one of the leading international volunteer organizations in the United States and sends over 1,000 volunteers overseas every year.
 Our volunteers mentor orphans in Russia, teach English to children in China, care for disabled children in India and Peru, and play sports and do crafts with children in Ghana, among other activities.
-Anyone who would like more information about volunteering is welcome to e-mail me for details.
-Sincerely, Kristin Hegazy kristin@crossculturalsolutions.org Footnote: see also the Appeals pages for Russia, China, India, Peru, Brazil, Guatemala, Tanzania, Thailand and Ghana |
+Anyone who would like more information about volunteering is welcome to visit our website.
+Sincerely, Kristin Hegazy Footnote: see also the Appeals pages for Russia, China, India, Peru, Brazil, Guatemala, Tanzania, Thailand and Ghana |

 11th August 2001 *** Wow!
 I found your site whilst looking for online translation services.
 I forgot all about my purpose and spent the next hour or so visiting you!
 What a wonderful site.
 I am humbled by the projects ongoing around the world.
 I have mailed the site to everyone I know.
 This is exactly what the Internet should be for.
 Lucy (UK) |

 12th March 2001 *** Canadian Schools I found your website while searching for information about public schools in British Columbia and schooling as a whole in Canada.
 I am from South Africa, and will be will be emigrating to Canada in about one year from now.
 I have 2 children - aged 10(Gr 5) & 7 (Gr 2) and have always been actively involved in their school life.
 I have just been re-elected for a second 3 year term of office on the school Governing Body.
 Having made the decision to emigrate to Canada, it has become important for all of us to start doing some research about the Canadian education system and schools in general.
 We have found this website to be most informative in all respects and have bookmarked it to return regularly.
 Thank you for this superbly laid out and informative resource.
-If possible, I would like to communicate with any ex-South Africans now living in Canada - especially in BC.
-Kind Regards, Angela Foxcroft - foxcrfta@iafrica.com Footnote: see Schools Canada, part of Schools Interchange. |
+Kind Regards, Angela Foxcroft Footnote: see Schools Canada, part of Schools Interchange. |

 12th March 2001 *** Your website is very useful Thanks for spending the time to help others like myself to create a web site!!!
 I have printed off the instructions and will use them to help me design, build and upload my own web site on the internet.
 Regards, James Footnote: see our free-to-print "Build Your Own Website" guide, based on the software used to build the Project HappyChild website. |